Dieterich Spahn

-Dieterich Spahn (b.
-1938 - d.
-November 2, 2021) was a German-born American artist working in the fields of stained glass and painting.
-In a career spanning more than four decades he produced roughly 370 stained glass commissions for places of worship, hospitals, universities and private residences throughout the United States.
-In addition to stained glass, Spahn continues to explore new media and techniques with his painting.
+Dieterich Spahn (October 29, 1938 – November 2, 2021) was a German-born American artist working in the fields of stained glass and painting.
+In a career spanning more than four decades he produced roughly 370 stained glass commissions for places of worship, hospitals, universities, and private residences throughout the United States.
+In addition to stained glass, Spahn explored new media and techniques with his painting.

 Early life

 Spahn was born in Cologne in 1938.
 With the outbreak of World War II his family moved to a farm in Sergen, near Cottbus.
 After the war they moved again to Düsseldorf where Spahn studied the arts and worked with the renowned Düsseldorf artist Günther Uecker.
 In 1958 he created his first experimental glass panels.
 Between 1958 and 1960 he studied at the Werkkunstschule where he was exposed to the traditions of the Bauhaus and Johan Thorn Prikker.
 The following year he traveled extensively throughout southern France and Spain to study light in architecture.
 During this period he produced a number of watercolors and oil paintings which are now in private collections throughout Germany.